-Scope
+Project Scope

 [Define the scope of the project.
 What is to be achieved initially and then 6, 12, 24 months down the track.
 The aim here is to put some boundaries around what can realistically be achieved given time, resource and financial realities.
 See example:]

 It is recommended that the new Intranet be introduced in a phased approach.
-This document presents the business case for Phase 1 of the Intranet project.
-Phases 2, 3 and beyond will need further analysis as to requirements and work required.
+This document presents the business case for Phase 1 and Phase 2 of the Intranet project.
+Phases 3 and beyond will need further analysis as to requirements and work required.

 The phases are as follows:

-Phase 1 – involves creating a global home site and deploying Intranet content for:
+Phase 1 – involves creating the base Intranet structure on Office 365 SharePoint and includes:

+Intranet Portal Home

+Employee Self Service

 Human Resources

-MIS &Technology

-Operations
+IT Support

 Finance

-Sales & Marketing

-Research & Development

 The aim is to consolidate as much Intranet information as possible within the one system.
-Each Business Unit will be able to take advantage of appropriate tools that are available ‘out of the box’ with iD.
+Each Department will be able to take advantage of appropriate tools that are available ‘out of the box’ with SP Bus Suite.
 Phase 1 of the project is expected to be completed by DD/MM/YYYY.

-The above business units were chosen for inclusion in Phase 1 of the project due to their obvious overall presence across all of the Flowercorp operations.
+The above Departments were chosen for inclusion in Phase 1 of the project due to their obvious overall presence across all of the Radiant Solar operations.
 They provide ‘backbone’ services to the retail, commercial and corporate businesses and have the greatest need for an Intranet presence.
 The creation of these sites and an overall central homepage will provide a major benefit to these businesses via ease of information access and access to whole company relevant communication and information.

-Phase 2 – involves using the structure established in Phase 1 to roll out iD to the remaining business units and the establishment of a retail store extranet platform for communication with our businesses all over the world.
+Phase 2 – involves using the structure established in Phase 1 to roll out SP Bus Suite to the remaining Departments including

-Phase 3 – involves reviewing the site after 12 months to identify improvements that can be made at the business unit level.
-Depending on other projects within Flowercorp, additional functionality/systems may be made available through the Intranet.

-Objectives

-[Briefly bullet point the objectives for the project.
-See example:]

-Roll out Intranet DASHBOARD to replace the existing Intranet

-Deploy Intranet content for the following Business Units:

-Human Resources

-MIS &Technology

 Operations

-Finance
+Safety

 Sales & Marketing

 Research & Development

-Reduce administration time by providing more complete information online for the identified Business Units

-Improve Intranet usability resulting in reduced time spent finding information

-Provide an easy to use Intranet system so that the Business Units do not require IT assistance to manage their Intranet site(s) on a day to day basis

-Provide a whole company, official communication channel for Flowercorp

-Provide an online key information access point

-Provide information to people working remotely

-Scope of Project

-[Based on the timeframes defined in the Scope above, clearly define what is to be achieved in the given timeframes.
-See example:]

-It is anticipated that Phase 1 of the project will be complete within 3 months of commencement.

-Required Activities - Phase 1

-Ensure project scope, effects and benefits are clearly communicated to the business

-Establish project team

-Install Intranet DASHBOARD software at Flowercorp

-Information Architecture (structure) development

-Front End Design & Integration

-Build of Intranet site structure

-Development of Style Guides & Governance Strategy

-Education & Training

-Content creation/migration

-Launch Intranet across the business

-Out of Scope

-[List the features and/or functionality that are not included in the initial scope given time, resource and/or financial impacts.
-See example:]

-The following items are out of scope for Phase 1 of the Intranet project.

-Retail store extranet

-Integration with other Software applications

-Additional features requested by Business Units during needs analysis process

-Options Considered

-[Provide high level information on all the options that have been considered.
-See example:]
+Phase 3 – involves reviewing the site after 12 months to identify improvements that can be made at the Department level.
+Depending on other projects within Radiant Solar, additional functionality/systems may be made available through the Intranet.